 Where Frank tends toward the architectural, constructing elaborate sonic environments that reveal themselves over dozens of listens, Dijon works in a more immediate register.
 His songs feel caught rather than built.
 They have the quality of voice memos that happened to be perfect, of late-night recordings where the microphone was on by accident and captured something true.

 His album Absolutely was a masterwork of this approach.
 Songs that sounded like they could fall apart at any moment but never did.
 Guitar lines that wandered like thoughts.
 Vocals that moved between singing and speaking with the naturalness of actual conversation.
+The production, spare and warm, made room for imperfection in a way that most pop records are too cautious to allow.
+Every rough edge was a deliberate choice, and the discipline behind that apparent looseness is what separates Absolutely from music that merely sounds unfinished.

 The Emotional Frequency